 Acolytes serve at the altar on Sundays and other occasions.
 All youth in fifth grade or older are eligible to become Acolytes.
 Training is held periodically.
 Youth Lectors read the Old Testament and New Testament scriptures during the 9:00 Sunday service.
 Training is held individually with clergy direction.
 Youth Choir Members contribute greatly to the worship experience.

 Youth gather from 11:15-12:00 p.m. on select Sunday mornings of the academic year in the lower level classrooms.
-Each week we talk about Scripture and how it relates to our lives.
-Visit our EVENT CALENDAR for schedule Sunday morning gatherings.
+Each conversation centers around Scripture and how it relates to our lives.
+Visit our EVENT CALENDAR for scheduled Sunday morning gatherings.

 Youth in grades 9-12 are invited to participate in confirmation classes, an opportunity to grow in their relationship with God and to make a mature, public affirmation of their faith in Christ.
 Classes begin each year in January.

-Youth in grades 6-8 and 9-12 gather separately on two Sunday evenings per month from 5:00 - 7:00 p.m. for fellowship, service, games, dinner, and compline.
+Youth in grades 6-8 and 9-12 gather separately on Sunday evenings once or twice per month for fellowship, service, games, dinner, and compline.
 Past themes have included Survivor, College Care Packages, Olympics, Creation Care, Hungry Hungry Hippos, and more!

 Global Philanthropy Leaders (GPL) is a small group for high school students which meets for lunch and discussion once a month on Sundays from 12:30 – 2:00 p.m.
 Participants apply for the entire program and learn about global philanthropy, personal finance, and global poverty by investing in micro-loans around the world.